 The American Contemporary Music Ensemble (ACME), New York New Music Ensemble, Atlantic Chamber Orchestra, Cassatt String Quartet, Locrian Chamber Players, Righteous Girls, Aspen Contemporary Ensemble, loadbang and many others have performed his compositions at venues such as Joe’s Pub, June in Buffalo, Music X, the Aspen Music Festival, St. Patrick’s Cathedral, Riverside Church, Serial Underground at Cornelia Street Cafe, Grace Church in Newark, Trinity Wall Street Church, and Princeton Chapel.

-Publications: Perspectives of New Music, Intégral, Tempo, Musical America, Musicworks, Signal to Noise, and the New Grove Dictionary of American Music and Musicians (forthcoming).
+Publications: Perspectives of New Music, Intégral, Tempo, Musical America, Musicworks, Signal to Noise, and The Grove Dictionary of American Music and Musicians.
 His flute/piano duo “For Milton,” appeared on a CD commemorating Milton Babbitt that was released in 2012 by Perspectives of New Music/Open Space.
-Editions Delatour will publish his essay on Elliott Carter’s late concerti in a forthcoming book devoted to Carter.
+Editions Delatour published his essay on Elliott Carter’s late concerti in Homage á Elliott Carter, a book published in 2013 devoted to Carter.
 He has also written extensively about classical, jazz, and popular music for various websites and magazines.